Snow in After Effects

 * Do-it-yourself methods are often easy and more realistic, as Chris Meyer notes in Let It Snow Eye candy: A quick shot at photographing falling snow.
 Similar thoughts come from Snow Particles by Andrew Kramer, who used his free practical effects flour particles.
 William J. Meyer showed something similar in 2008 in WiP: Let it Snow, Let it Snow, Let it Flour.

 That may seem like quite enough, but for additional holiday resources and maybe additional tutorials, see The Ultimate Christmas Roundup! by Topher Welsh from 2009.

 Finally, here's the tutorials noted above by Aharon Rabinowitz, Mike Gentilini, and Brad Zimmerman:

 *** Let it snow in After Effects starts at 12:30:00 ***

 Update: Eran Stern shared Jack of All Trades, Master of Expressions, a cartoon Shining view of Christmas where "Eran shows how to create a jumpy and squishy animation using the power of expressions."

 Red Giant TV Episode 35, Creating a Christmas Tree with Trapcode Particular, by Michael Park, is another useful piece with several elements.
 And there's Adobe After Effects Tutorial - Trapcode Particular 2 Snow (Star Wars) by TheMrMenagerie2.

-Disney refined digital snowmaking for a 2013 movie: see Disney's Frozen - A Material Point Method For Snow Simulation [PDF tech background].
+Disney refined digital snowmaking for that 2013 movie; see Disney's Frozen - A Material Point Method For Snow Simulation [PDF tech background]:

 Main image Copyright P Flannagan.
 This work is licensed under the Creative Commons Attribution-Share Alike 2.0 Generic Licence.
 Thumbnail image Copyright Jerzy Drozda Jr. (aka Maltaannon).